jm11116/Query-String-Library/README.md

 **present()** - returns true or false depending on whether or not a query string is detected in the URL.

+**isValid()** - will return true or false depending on whether or not the query string is malformed.
+It does this by checking to see whether or not the query string contains an even number of key/value pairs, and if the string contains one less ampersand than there are equals signs.

 **parts()** = will return either the url or the query string as a string if passed either "url" or "query" as parameters.

 **toKeyValuesArray()** - will return a flat array containing all keys and values.